dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 Give the Color class a constructor named `Color.black` that sets all three properties to zero.

-{% comment %}
-ISSUE: comment says "a named constructor called "black"", which sounds wrong to me.
-I fixed it in the text but not in the example.
-{% endcomment %}

 ```dart:run-dartpad:height-240px:ga_id-named_constructors
 {$ begin main.dart $}
 class Color {